Clyde Graf: Political career

 After a failed attempt to regain his Thames-Coromandel seat on the Waikato Regional Council in 2019, Graf was elected to the Waipā-King Country constituency in 2022.
 He campaigned against the Three Waters reform programme, and was noted by Stuff as having frequently shared disinformation about the COVID-19 vaccine on social media.
+He failed to be re-elected in the 2025 regional council election.